 The Tree View Submodule Template allows you to quickly add multiple questions and answers to a callflow.
-For example, your company might have 30 different events running throughout the year, and you expect customers to call in to ask for information and make bookings for each of these events.
-You can use this template and its streamlined interface to quickly set up 30 different menu options to account for each event.
+For example, your company might have 30 different events running throughout the year, and

-To add guestions and answers using the Tree View Submodule Template:
+To add questions and answers using the Tree View Submodule Template:

 - 1. Go to the Applications view. - 2.
 In the Menus section, click the Tree View Submodule Template to open it.
 The Question section appears first: - a.
-In the Question Name field, enter the name of the first guestion you want to ask callers. - b.
+In the Question Name field, enter the name of the first question you want to ask callers. - b.
 Update the Initial, Retry, Timeout and Help prompts for the first question. - c.
 Click Update.